risawitama/verbose-potato/README.md

-## Can I watch the TV?
-Dad: Yes, but don’t turn it on.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.